TheNounProject/CollectionView/README.md

 ## Why

-Prior to macOS 10.11, NSCollectionView had little in common with it's younger cousin on iOS (UICollectionView).
+Prior to macOS 10.11, NSCollectionView had little in common with its younger cousin on iOS (UICollectionView).
 Since then it has recieved some improvements but with no support on 10.10, we needed another solution.

-CollectionView provides a ton of functionality and flexibility while maintaining high performance.
+CollectionView provides a ton of functionality, flexibility, and high performance.
 Some of it's features include:

-* Highliy customizable out of the box
+* Highly customizable out of the box
 * Custom layouts for even more customizations
 * Content editing inluding animations (insert, delete, & move)
 * Section headers and footers
 * Drag and drop
-* Photos like preview transitions
+* Photos-like preview transitions
 * ResultsController for consistent data sourcing (including CoreData implementations)

 > If you aren't supporting macOS 10.10, NSCollectionView can likely satisfy your needs.
 That said, CollectionView does provide some additional flexibility and features that may still make it a viable option for your project.